ying-teaching/rn/docs/ch03/README.md

 - `alignContent` defaulting to flex-start instead of stretch
 - the `flex` parameter only supporting a single number.

 Many RN components are both containers and items thus they use all the above styles.
 The [Yaga Documentation](https://yogalayout.com/docs) describes each properties and gives some examples.
-We can try with its [Palyground](https://yogalayout.com/playground).
+You can try with its [Palyground](https://yogalayout.com/playground).

 ## W3C Flexbox Resources